Cricket: Former Black Caps coach Mike Hesson opens up on 2012 Ross Taylor captaincy controversy

-Former Black Caps coach Mike Hesson has recalled the captaincy controversy involving Ross Taylor in 2012 as the "toughest time in his career".
+Former Black Caps coach Mike Hesson has recalled the captaincy controversy involving Ross Taylor in 2012 as one of the "toughest times" in his career.

 Taylor stepped down as captain in 2012 after being asked to hand over the one-day and Twenty20 reins to Brendon McCullum.
 The decision was announced after he had led New Zealand to their first test victory in Sri Lanka in 14 years.